Ginga1402/sanvad-hindi-rag-langchain-faiss-sarvam/README.md

 > ✅ This tech stack enables **semantic search**, **Hindi-native LLM responses**, and **real-time retrieval**, making Sanvad a production-ready solution for Indic document intelligence and question answering.

+## 🤝 Contributing
+Contributions to this project are welcome!
+If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.

+## 📜 License
+This project is licensed under the MIT License - see the LICENSE file for details.